google/WebFundamentals/src/content/en/fundamentals/performance/index.md

 <img src="images/prpl.png" class="attempt-right">

-PRPL is a pattern for structuring and serving Progressive Web Apps (PWAs), with an emphasis on the performance of app delivery and launch.
+PRPL (push, render, pre-cache and lazy-load) is a pattern for structuring and serving Progressive Web Apps (PWAs), with an emphasis on the performance of app delivery and launch.

 [Learn More](prpl-pattern/)